-2.3 Disclosure on Remuneration (Cont'd)
+2.3 Disclosure on Remuneration (Continued)

-Save as disclosed above, there is no other employee of the Group who is an immediate family member of a Director or the CEO whose remuneration exceeded S\$50,000 for FY2015.
+Save as disclosed above, there is no other employee of the Group who is an immediate family member of a Director or the CEO whose remuneration exceeded S\$50,000 in FY2016.

-Currently, the Company does not have any employee share option schemes or other short-term or other long-term incentive schemes for the Directors and key management personnel, save as disclosed for the Executive Chairman and executive directors who are entitled to profit sharing to be paid after the audited consolidated accounts of the Group have been approved at the annual general meeting of the Company.
-The profit sharing is computed based on the Group's audited consolidated profit before deducting income tax expense, non-recurring or one-off exceptional items, non-controlling interests of the Group and before paying the profit sharing ("Profit Before Taxation").
+Currently, the Company does not have any employee share option schemes or other short-term and long-term incentive schemes for the Directors and key management personnel, save as disclosed for the Executive Chairman and CEO who are entitled to profit sharing to be paid after the audited consolidated accounts of the Group have been approved at the annual general meeting of the Company.
+Profit sharing is computed based on the Group's audited consolidated profit before deducting income tax expense, non-recurring or one-off exceptional items, non-controlling interests of the Group and before paying the profit sharing ("Profit Before Taxation").

 The Remuneration Committee is of the view that the audited Profit Before Taxation reflects the financial performance of the Group's business and is also a key performance measure which allows for general comparability of performance.
-During FY2015, the Group had achieved the performance objectives for the Executive Chairman and executive directors' entitlement to profit sharing.
+In FY2016, the Group had achieved the performance objectives required for both the Executive Chairman and CEO to be entitled to profit sharing.